Quirino, Ilocos Sur: Government

+Local government

 Quirino, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

+Education

+The Cervantes-Quirino Schools District Office governs all private and public educational institutions within the municipality of Quirino.
+Also includes the private and public schools situated in Cervantes, Ilocos Sur.